What is SIBO?

 Understanding the Role of the Small Intestine

-When present in normal quantities, the bacteria (flora) of the gut perform a variety of useful functions including assisting the digestion process by absorbing various vitamins, such as folic acid and vitamin K, as well as protect the small intestine from being invaded by harmful bacteria associated with diseases.
+When present in normal quantities, the bacteria (flora) of the GI tract perform a variety of critical functions including assisting the digestive process by absorbing various vitamins, such as folic acid and vitamin K, as well as protect the small intestine from being invaded by harmful bacteria associated with diseases.
 In fact, the gut microbiota also assists in fermenting ingested substances that are more difficult for our bodies to digest, such as dietary fibers.

-In the event that the normal function of the small intestine or any other part of the gastrointestinal (GI) tract is compromised, bacterial overgrowth can occur and cause a wide range of harmful effects such as inhibit normal digestion of food and damage the lining of the small intestine.
+In the event that the normal function of the small intestine or any other part of the GI tract is compromised, bacterial overgrowth can occur and cause a wide range of harmful effects, such as inhibition of normal digestion processes, as well as damage to the lining of the small intestine.

 What Exactly is SIBO?

-SIBO, as previously mentioned, is an over colonization of bacteria that occurs within the small intestine.
-Since the small intestine is not typically designed to house this quantity of bacteria, these species end up interfering with the normal digestive and nutrient absorption processes that will take place in the small intestine.
+Since the small intestine is not typically designed to house this quantity of bacteria, these species end up interfering with the normal digestion and nutrient absorption processes that traditionally occur in the small intestine.